Below, we’ve compiled a list of tips & practices that may help make a garden more sustainable or eco friendly.

 Two places to find these people locally might be:

-– In online social media groups and on forums, where local gardeners can share their experiences and tips of (such as what might work, and what might not)
+– In online social media groups and on forums, where local gardeners can share/exchange their experiences and tips (such as what might work, and what might not)

-4. Consider An General Gardening Strategy & Design
+4. Consider A General Gardening Strategy & Design

 Once you have a base of knowledge about gardening in the area, it’s worth thinking about what your garden goals are, and how you might like to design your garden.